How is Schizophrenia Diagnosed? DSM-5 Diagnosis Criteria

 They also look at age.
 While it’s not part of the diagnostic criteria, they do consider someone’s age.
 The typical age of schizophrenia diagnosis is between late adolescence and the mid-30s.
 This varies, though, with peak ages ranging from the early- to mid-20s for males and late-20s for females (Are Schizophrenia Symptoms in Males and Females Different?).
 Further, while it’s rare, schizophrenia can be diagnosed as early as childhood and as late as the 40s (What Are the Schizophrenia Symptoms in Children and Teens?).

 Age provides a general idea of the likelihood that someone has schizophrenia.
 Schizophrenia won’t be the first consideration for a man in his 40s, for example.
-Beyond this, age isn’t a diagnostic criteria.
+Beyond this, age isn’t a diagnostic criterion.
 Just what are the diagnostic criteria for schizophrenia?

 Diagnosing Schizophrenia Using Symptoms and Features